cyrus-and/gdb-dashboard/README.md

 There is number of attributes that can be used to customize the aspect of the dashboard and of its modules.
 They are documented within the GDB help system.
-For what concerns the dashbord itself it can be reached with:
+For what concerns the dashboard itself it can be reached with:

     help dashboard -style